-The past year has been a rollercoaster of stress, anxiety, and distress for many, but self-medication with drink or drugs can easily inflame your existing problems, while at the same time introducing new problems in the form of substance use disorder.
+The past year has been a rollercoaster of stress, anxiety, and distress for many, but self-medication with drinks or drugs can easily inflame your existing problems, while at the same time introducing new problems in the form of substance use disorder.

 Like all forms of substance abuse, self-medicating with alcohol or drugs often starts out innocently and with the purest intentions.